Becoming a living kidney donor at Tulane Medical Center is one of the greatest gifts a person can give.

 A laparoscopic nephrectomy is a less invasive surgical procedure used for living kidney donation.
 Donors are usually up a few hours after surgery and return to normal activities within two-to-three weeks.
 Other advantages of this less invasive procedure include fewer complications, a shorter hospital stay, less pain and better cosmetic results.
 However, if a traditional open-nephrectomy surgery is necessary; our surgeons have an extensive background in these procedures as well.

 What can donors expect before and after the operation?

 The donor is taken to the operating room where a general anesthetic is used throughout the surgery.
 Immediately afterward, the removed kidney is taken into another operating room to be transplanted in the recipient.
 Often, the kidney begins to function in the recipient before the donor is in the recovery room.
 The donor procedure usually lasts about three-to-four hours.

 Recovery can be different for each patient.
 The donor is usually hospitalized for three-to-five days.
 Donors typically return to work four weeks after the surgery.
 All heavy lifting and strenuous activity should be avoided for about four weeks.

 Transplantation would be impossible without the generous gift of life given by organ donors each day.
 There remains a tremendous shortage of organs as thousands of people wait – and die – on the list for a possible transplant.
 One donor can save the lives of up to nine people.
 To learn more about organ donation and becoming a donor in Louisiana, please refer to the following links:

-Our local, federally-designated organ procurement organization which is responsible for facilitating the organ donors in this state.
+- LOPA-Louisiana Organ Procurement Agency is a local, federally-designated organ procurement organization responsible for facilitating the organ donors in Louisiana.
 Their educational and outreach programs have led to increased organ awareness.
-LOPA Website

-A local, not-for-profit organization which is entirely focused on education and outreach to increase organ donor awareness.
-Legacy One Website
+- One Legacy is a local, not-for-profit organization which is entirely focused on education and outreach to increase organ donor awareness.